Loonie: History

 The failure of the Susan B. Anthony dollar coin in the United States had been considered and it was believed Americans refused to support the coin due to its similarity to their quarter coin and its lack of aesthetic appeal.
-In announcing the new Canadian dollar coin, the government stated it would be the same overall size as the Susan B. Anthony coin – slightly larger than a quarter – to allow for compatibility with American manufactured vending machines, but would be eleven-sided and gold-coloured.
+In announcing the new Canadian dollar coin, the government stated it would be the same overall size as the Susan B. Anthony coin – slightly larger than a quarter – to allow for compatibility with American manufactured vending machines but would be eleven-sided and gold-coloured.
+The sample Canadian dollar was well received in test groups, with 80% of participants feeling its size, shape and colour made it more easily discernible from other coins.

-It was planned that the coin would continue using the voyageur theme of its predecessor, but the master dies that had been struck in Ottawa were lost in transit en route to the Mint's facility at Winnipeg.
+It was planned that the coin would continue using the voyageur theme reverse designed by Emanuel Hahn and an obverse effigy of Queen Elizabeth designed by Arnold Machine.
+However, the master dies that had been struck in Ottawa were lost in transit en route to the Mint's facility at Winnipeg.
 A Commons committee struck to investigate the loss discovered that the Mint had no documented procedures for transport of master dies and that it had shipped them via a local courier in a bid to save $43.50.
 It was also found to be the third time that the Mint had lost master dies within five years.
 An internal review by the Royal Canadian Mint argued that while a policy existed to ship the obverse and reverse dies separately, the new coin dies were packaged separately but were part of the same shipment.
 The Mint also disagreed with the Royal Canadian Mounted Police's contention that the dies were simply lost in transit, believing instead that they were stolen.
 The dies were never recovered.

+Fearing the possibility of counterfeiting, the government approved a new design for the reverse, replacing the voyageur with a Robert-Ralph Carmichael design of a common loon floating in water.
+Carmichael's design had been submitted to the Royal Canadian Mint in 1978 and was chosen from the existing bank of designs maintained by the Mint.
+In particular, the choice of the loon motif fit well with the other existing wildlife depictions used with the five-and twenty-five cent coins.
+The Canadian Wildlife Federation provided strong approval of the design choice.